ngnjs/NGN/docs/src/guides/model_overview/README.md

 **RegExp Gotchas:** No Known!

-Regular expressions do have som known problems with direct proxies, but NGN provides a wrapper function around regular expressions, which makes them behave as expected.
+Regular expressions do have some known problems with direct proxies, but NGN provides a wrapper function around regular expressions, which makes them behave as expected.

 **Date Gotchas:** Update methods don't work.